mtlynch/mtlynch.io/content/posts/tinypilot/index.md

 If you're appropriately suspicious of piping a random web script into your shell, I encourage you to inspect [the source](https://github.com/mtlynch/tinypilot/blob/master/quick-install).

-The script bootstraps a self-contained Ansible environment on your Pi and uses it to install four services that run on every boot:
+The script bootstraps a self-contained Ansible environment with my [TinyPilot Ansible role](https://github.com/mtlynch/ansible-role-tinypilot), which installs four services that run on every boot:

 * [nginx](https://nginx.org/): a popular open source web server
 * [ustreamer](https://github.com/pikvm/ustreamer): a lightweight HTTP video streaming server